May 18–21, 2023

 Dominique Del Chiaro

-Jennifer Robinson, PhD, is the Program Manager for Christopher Gardner’s Nutrition Studies Group and the Administrative Director for the Community Health and Prevention Research Master’s Program, both reside within the Stanford Prevention Research Center.
-She received her PhD in Nutrition from UCDavis and has been working in the field of health and wellness for over 20 years.
-She is a certified Pilates & yoga instructor and has been teaching for almost the same amount of time.
-In her personal time, you will find her in a yoga class, hiking, or spending time with her young daughter and husband.
+Jennifer Robinson, PhD, is the Associate Director for Christopher Gardner’s Nutrition Studies Group and the Administrative Director for the Community Health and Prevention Research Master’s Program, both reside within the Stanford Prevention Research Center.
+She received her PhD in Nutrition from UCDavis and has been working in the field of health and wellness for over 25 years.
+In her personal time, you will find her baking sourdough bread, doing yoga, or spending time with her young daughter and husband.

-Sonoo also co-chairs the National Academy of Medicine’s AI in Healthcare Working Group co-shepherds their Technology across the Lifecourse Group.
-She has co-hosted conferences at Stanford University: Human & Artificial Intelligence for Diagnostics; AI in Medicine: Inclusion & Equity; AI in Healthcare: The Hope, The Hype, The Promise, The Peril (pre-launching NAM publication, she co-led).
-She serves on the AAMC Restorative Justice for Academic Medicine Committee, teaching curricula to address diversity in healthcare.25 years in Silicon Valley, now a Stanford intrapreneur for 10 years - launching centers and programs: MSc. in Community Health and Prevention Research, Stanford WSDM (Women and Sex Differences in Medicine) Center, Diversity-First Gen Office, Restorative Justice Pilot etc. She teaches coursework in Leveraging Conflict for Constructive Change, Leadership Skills and Mediation.
-She co-chairs the Commission on Juvenile Justice Delinquency and Prevention (San Mateo County).
+Sonoo co-chaired the National Academy of Medicine’s AI in Healthcare Working Group and co-shepherds their Technology across the Life Course Group.
+She has co-hosted conferences at Stanford University: Human & Artificial Intelligence for Diagnostics; AI in Medicine: Inclusion & Equity; AI in Healthcare: The Hope, The Hype, The Promise, The Peril (pre-launching NAM publication, she co-led), Human Intelligence and AI in Healthcare, etc. She served on the AAMC Restorative Justice for Academic Medicine Committee, teaching curricula to address conflict in healthcare.